Reverb: marketplace guide

 Shipments

-Reverb does not support separate shipping and invoice addresses, therefore, ChannelEngine uses the buyer's shipping address as the invoice address on orders.
-Additionally, there is no support for split orders, back orders, or split order lines via Reverb due to the way quantities of the same product are handled on orders.
+Reverb does not support separate shipping and invoice addresses; therefore, ChannelEngine uses the buyer's shipping address as the invoice address on orders.

 Cancelations

-Merchant-requested cancelations are handled by ChannelEngine as refunds.
-To create a cancelation on Reverb, you must first create it on ChannelEngine via the usual method (see the article ChannelEngine: cancelations).
+Merchant cancelations are handled by ChannelEngine as refunds.
+To create a cancelation on Reverb, you must first create it on ChannelEngine.
+(Check out ChannelEngine: cancelations).
 This triggers a request to Reverb for all order costs to be refunded to the customer.

 Returns

-In the case of returns, both partial refunds and full refunds (i.e.: product value plus shipping costs) can be processed.
+In the case of merchant returns, both partial refunds and full refunds can be processed.
+Full refunds are processed by default (i.e.: product value plus shipping costs).

 FAQs